chpill/chpill.github.io/en/posts/reusing-a-nixpkgs-revision-across-multiple-flakes.md

 one configuration to build 2 targets: a laptop and a desktop workstation.
 I still have mixed feelings about Nix.
-I really like the idea of an immutable store of packages, but it's trying to do so much at the same time that it is overwhelming (if you don't know much about Nix, [Here is the best introduction I have come across BY FAR][1]).
+I really like the idea of an immutable store of packages, but it's trying to do so much at the same time that it is overwhelming (if you don't know much about Nix, [here is the best introduction I have come across BY FAR][1]).
 In an attempt to deepen my undestanding of it, I am starting to use Nix for development work, to try and realize good isolated developer environments and maybe deployments.